Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Introduction

-\begin{letterthm}{ } Let $\Gamma=\Gamma_1\times\Gamma_2 \times \cdots\times \Gamma_r$ be as in Theorem \ref{thm:C-minimax}.
+\begin{letterthm} Let $\Gamma=\Gamma_1 \times \Gamma_2 \times \cdots\times \Gamma_r$ be as in Theorem \ref{thm:C-minimax}.
 Then \(\Gamma\) is co-Hopfian if and only if every factor \(\Gamma_i\) is co-Hopfian. \end{letterthm}

-Another interesting application of Theorem~\ref{thm:C-minimax} is the study of \emph{twisted conjugacy} and more specifically the Reidemeister number \(R(\varphi) \in \mathbb N_{>0} \cup \{\infty\}\) of an injective endomorphism \(\varphi\colon \Gamma \to \Gamma\).
-This number is an important invariant of endomorphisms, and it is related to the study of homotopy classes of fixed points of a continuous map on a topological space and to Nielsen theory as described in \cite{FH94}.
+A second application of Theorem~\ref{thm:C-minimax} is the study of \emph{twisted conjugacy} and more specifically the Reidemeister number \(R(\varphi) \in \mathbb N_{>0} \cup \{\infty\}\) of a monomorphism \(\varphi\colon \Gamma \to \Gamma\).
+This number is an important invariant of endomorphisms, related to the study of homotopy classes of fixed points of a continuous map on a topological space and to Nielsen theory as described in \cite{FH94}.

 We note that twisted conjugacy was the original motivation for Senden to study the automorphisms of a direct product of finitely generated torsion-free nilpotent groups in \cite{Sen24}.
-Also in the setting of Reidemeister numbers, we can completely generalize their results to our class of groups and to all injective endomorphisms instead of just automorphisms.
+Also in the setting of Reidemeister numbers, we can completely generalize their results to our class of groups and to all monomorphisms instead of just automorphisms.